-The Maritime Chart Service allows you to configure as many map services that your system resources can support on a single instance of ArcGIS for Server.
+The Maritime Chart Service allows you to configure as many map services that your system resources can support on a single instance of ArcGIS Server.
 By default, when you install Maritime Chart Service, it will add the capability to all existing map services, but you must enable the capability before it can be used.
 See Adding the Maritime Chart Service capability to a map service.
 The installation will also create a default location for all configuration files that the map service will use.
 Each map service that runs Maritime Chart Service can be configured independently, or some of the support control files can be shared.

 Setting up a second map service with Maritime Chart Service enabled

 To support more than one map service with Maritime Chart Service enabled, you will need to repeat the steps in topic Setting Maritime Chart Service properties, and you will also need to copy the existing maritimechartservice folder containing your controlfiles, sencs, logs, and datasets support folders to a new location.

 - Repeat the steps in Setting Maritime Chart Service properties if you haven't already done so.

 - Locate your maritimeschartservice folder that was created and appended to the following path by the installer <Installation path>\arcgisserver\directories\maritimeserver\maritimechartservice.